-1. document, analyze and understand communities and their evolution, especially communities within the regional context of Alberta and Western Canada.

-2. identify key theoretical frameworks, concepts and principles of community planning and their application through community planning methodologies.

-3. use an iterative design approach-wherein conducting research, analysis and design is not treated as a linear activity-as it relates to community planning.

-4. understand 2D and 3D representation techniques in the context of existing and proposed site and design features.

-5. understand 2D and 3D spatial thinking at various scales when addressing the sites / landforms / contexts, urban and natural systems, infrastructure and transportation systems, and land use and built form to design a community plan.

-6. apply sustainable urbanism principles to create community plans in different contexts.
+- 1. document, analyze and understand communities and their evolution, especially communities within the regional context of Alberta and Western Canada. - 2. identify key theoretical frameworks, concepts and principles of community planning and their application through community planning methodologies. - 3. use an iterative design approach-wherein conducting research, analysis and design is not treated as a linear activity-as it relates to community planning. - 4. understand 2D and 3D representation techniques in the context of existing and proposed site and design features. - 5. understand 2D and 3D spatial thinking at various scales when addressing the sites / landforms / contexts, urban and natural systems, infrastructure and transportation systems, and land use and built form to design a community plan. - 6. apply sustainable urbanism principles to create community plans in different contexts.

+Teaching Approach:

+This is a studio-based course and will comprise lectures, field trips, studio work time, course projects, and project presentations.
+Lectures will provide a survey of theoretical approaches to the course material, information about the regional context, and technical instruction.
+Student work will consist of a series of projects that will gradually build towards the completion of a master plan.
+Much of the work will be done in a studio setting, where students will learn by doing, through input from instructors, collaboration with peers, and critique and evaluation of assignments.
+It is essential that students bring project materials to scheduled studio times that demonstrate progress on their work during each scheduled class time.

+Project and course feedback will be provided through discussions during studio time and formal reviews.
+The more a student's work is presented and discussed, the more concrete feedback and clear direction will be offered by the instructors.
+The studio is largely self-directed, that is, students must work both individually and as teams to identify the project scope, analyze the site, determine a vision based on design principles, and generate and present an integrated plan.
+The instructional team is there to support this iterative process through teaching, feedback, and discussion.
+A combination of both individual and group work will be required for the studio.
+Students are expected to participate and contribute equally to all group assignments and will be evaluated individually.

-Learning Resources
+Learning Resources: